 Press rocker switch 2 up or down and hold.
 The stored speed is increased or reduced in 1 km/h increments.

-Push rocker switch 2 beyond the pressure point.
+Push rocker switch 2 up or down beyond the pressure point.

 The stored speed is increased or reduced by 10 km/h.